lebrunthibault/lebrunthibault.github.io/content/post/backend development/book-review-domain-design-development-quickly.md

 - the repository interface will be pure domain model
 - Factory and Repository.
 They are both patterns of the model-driven design

+# Refactoring towards deeper insight

+- tools to make refactoring easier
+- Technical refactoring, the one based on patterns, can be organized and structured.
+Refactoring toward deeper insight cannot be done in the same way
+- A good model is the result of deep thinking, insight, experience, and flair
+- Traditionally, refactoring is described in terms of code transformations with technical motivations.
+Refactoring can also be motivated by an insight into the domain and a corresponding refinement of the model or its expression in code

+## Bring key concepts into the light